-The nominations for the 2018 NSW Premier's Prizes for Science & Engineering are now closed.
+The nominations for the 2019 NSW Premier's Prizes for Science & Engineering are now open.

 The Prizes seek to recognise excellence in science and engineering, and reward leading researchers for cutting-edge work that has generated economic, environmental, health, social or technological benefits for New South Wales.

-The Prizes replaced the NSW Science & Engineering Awards (held annually since 2008) and reflect the State Government's strong commitment to the local research and development community.
+The Prizes replaced the NSW Science & Engineering Awards (held annually from 2008 - 2014) and reflect the State Government's strong commitment to the local research and development community.

 The Prizes aim to raise community awareness and appreciation of the important contribution scientists and engineers make to our daily lives, and encourage careers in both fields.